 After I replaced the old seed with the new the traffic picked up significantly for a while.
 Maybe a month or so.
 Then, I started noticing a tapering off when they should be settling in for the summer.
 I checked and cleaned my feeders one more time just to be sure.
 No effect on the traffic.
 So, pretty much from June or July of this year I’ve seen very spotty traffic back there and I can’t explain it.
 So, I’ve come to ask for your help.

-What Has YOUR Goldfinch Traffic Been Like in 2015?
+What Has YOUR Goldfinch Traffic Been Like?